GeoThings/disaster-ontology/README.md

 ## How to Contribute

 This is an open project, and we sincerely invite all stakeholders passionate about Taiwan's disaster resilience—including government agencies, non-profits, developers, and first responders—to participate.
+Together we can be the "Digital Resilience Cooperation Alliance".

 You can contribute in the following ways: